 One of the oldest approaches to framing—it has its roots in connecting terminals to mainframes—is to view each frame as a collection of bytes (characters) rather than a collection of bits.
-Such a byte-oriented approach is exemplified by older protocols such as the Binary Synchronous Communication (BISYNC) protocol developed by IBM in the late 1960s, and the Digital Data Communication Message Protocol (DDCMP) used in Digital Equipment Corporation's DECNET.
-The more recent and widely used Point-to-Point Protocol (PPP) provides another example of this approach.
+Early examples of such byte-oriented protocols are the Binary Synchronous Communication (BISYNC) protocol developed by IBM in the late 1960s, and the Digital Data Communication Message Protocol (DDCMP) used in Digital Equipment Corporation's DECNET.
+(Once upon a time, large computer companaies like IBM and DEC also built private networks for their customers.)
+The widely used Point-to-Point Protocol (PPP) is a recent example of this approach.

 usually contain default values and so are uninteresting.
 The (Protocol)

 field is used for demultiplexing; it identifies the high-level protocol,

 such as IP.
 The frame payload size can be negotiated, but it is

 1500 bytes by default.
 The